It’s easy to determine your body weight and jump on a scale. But what percentage of your total weight is fat? What percentage is lean muscle and bone?

 Why is calculating your body fat percentage important?

-How to use the body fat percentage calculator.
+How do you use a body fat percentage calculator?

 - Use a tape measure that doesn’t stretch (try fiberglass).